FinnWilkinson/Concurrent-Computing/README.md

 Coursework 1 asked us to create a version of the game of life, allocating sections of the image being processed to different threads.

-Coursework 2 asked us to create a simple Operating System that would execute programs, had time management functionality, and also implement message passing.
-Ideas such as forking and dining philosophers were explored and implemented where possible
+Coursework 2 asked us to create a simple Operating System that was able to schedule, manage, and execute simple programs using techniques such as message passing and priority scheduling.
+Crucial system instructions such as fork were also implemented to provide efficent functionality within the Operating System.
+This was programmed using a combination of C and assembly instructions.